assassin52/subject/README.md

 subject
 =======

-This repository have the subject that I solve on OJs
+This repository have the subject that I solved on OJs